Kushal-Mangla/Science-2-A-1/q2/readme.md

 The simulations use a simple random walk model where each step has equal probability of being +1 or -1.

+## Implementation Overview

+This simulation examines one-dimensional random walks with equal probability of moving one unit left or right at each time step.
+The implementation uses NumPy for efficient vectorized operations and matplotlib for visualization.

+### Core Functions

+1. **random_walk(num_steps, initial_pos, num_simulations)**:
+   - Generates `num_simulations` random walks of `num_steps` steps each
+   - Uses NumPy's vectorized operations for efficiency
+   - Returns a 2D array of positions for all walks at all time steps

+2. **probability_return_to_start(a, N_range)**:
+   - Calculates the probability that a walker returns to the starting position after exactly N steps
+   - For each N in the specified range, simulates 1000 random walks
+   - Counts the fraction of walks that end at the starting position

+3. **probability_meeting(a, b, N_range)**:
+   - Calculates the probability that two walkers meet at least once during N steps
+   - For each N, simulates 1000 pairs of random walks
+   - Uses boolean operations to efficiently check for meetings at any time step

+### Computational Optimizations

+The simulation employs several computational optimizations:

+- **Vectorized Random Walk Generation**: Creates all random steps at once via `np.random.choice([-1, 1], size=(num_simulations, num_steps))`
+- **Cumulative Sum**: Uses `np.cumsum(steps, axis=1)` to efficiently compute all positions in the walks
+- **Boolean Masks**: Employs boolean operations to track meeting events without loops over simulations
+- **Memory Efficiency**: Reuses arrays where possible rather than creating new ones

 ## Methodology

 ### Random Walk Implementation